 If you can maintain a high retention rate when making the transition from MQL to SQL, you’re halfway to success.

 Work on your ICP and be strict about making sure a potential prospect ticks the right boxes before you start investing your time and effort.

 Segment & prioritize your prospects

-This is about more than dividing prospects based on where they are in the customer journey or how much contact you’ve already had.
+This is about more than dividing prospects based on sales experience, where they are in the customer journey or how much contact you’ve already had.
 It’s about recognizing when they’re ready for a move.

 Some prospects will be “warmer” than others, earlier than others.
 Those are the prospects that deserve your time and attention now.
 When a window of opportunity opens, the clock starts ticking and segmenting prospects into different categories of priority just makes sense.

 Still, always be sensitive to changes in the “temperature” of all prospects on your radar.
 A regular review of the current status of all prospects is a good way to keep your priorities straight and focus on the contacts that are ready to move forward.
 The fact is that purchasing decisions just take longer in some businesses and there’s little you can do to speed up that decision-making process.